The first book of the "No. 1 Ladies' Detective Agency" series (by

 It's a peddler!
 The series is set in medieval England...

-Mystery Series, which takes place in the House of Lambspun.
-Sefton also
+which takes place in the House of Lambspun.
+Kelly Flynn teaches knitting at

 Mystery Series is set in Washington, D.C., and features the daughter of a